Types of Degrees Engineering-Related Technologies Majors Are Getting

 Below is a list of occupations associated with engineering-related tech:

 Who Is Getting a Master’s Degree in Engineering-Related Technologies?

 At the countrywide level, the racial-ethnic distribution of engineering-related tech majors is as follows:

 |Hispanic or Latino||0|

-Americans aren’t the only ones with an interest in Engineering-Related Tech.
+Students from other countries are interested in Engineering-Related Tech, too.
 About 66.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea